 - a tamper resistant battery module

 - a coil and coil cable

-- a closed accessory socket
+- a closed accessory socket.

-- an acoustic component worn in the ear.

 Replace microphone protectors

 Replace your microphone protectors every three months, whenever they look dirty or whenever you notice any loss in sound quality.
 Always replace both microphone protectors at the same time.